Martinsos/edlib/bindings/python/README.md

 README.rst is also automatically regenerated when building package (e.g. `make build`).
 This enables us to always have up to date results of code execution and help documentation of edlib methods in readme.

+You can build wheels manually by running `build wheels`.

 ## Publishing
 Remember to update version in setup.py before publishing.

 To trigger automatic publish to PyPI, create a tag and push it to Github -> Github Action will create sdist, build wheels, and push them all to PyPI while publishing new version.

-You can also publish new version manually if needed: run `make publish` to create a source distribution and publish it to the PyPI.
+You can also publish new version manually if needed: run `make publish` to create a source distribution and wheels and publish it to the PyPI.

 ## Common tasks for maintainers
 We use a pinned down version of cibuildwheel, which means that when new stable version of Python comes out, we won't be building wheels for it.
 Nor will we be publishing them.
 Therefore, every so and so, when new Python version comes out, we should update the version of cibuildwheel and then also publish a new version of edlib python package.
 Usually best way to do this is to update edlib version with `.postX` suffix and push to Github with a tag so that CI does all the work for us.